Disability Strategy and Action Plan 2018-20

 The NDIA aims to be an employer that ensures people with disability are able to access secure and sustainable employment opportunities and are respected for their skills and capabilities.

-Through the NDIA Accessibility Action Plan 2013 – 17, the Agency has committed to supporting the employment and career development of people with disability.
+Through the Disability Strategy and Action Plan, the Agency has committed to supporting the employment and career development of people with disability.

 The NDIA aims to be an accessibility and inclusion world leader in the employment of people with disability.
 We work hard to attract, recruit and retain people with disability.

-We support all NDIA employees with disability by being a Gold Member of the Australian Network on Disability (AND) (external).
+We support all NDIA employees with disability by being a Gold Member of the Australian Network on Disability (AND) (external) (External website).